 Her brain finally kicked into gear as she studied him.
 He was wet, disheveled, and dirty.
-A day’s growth of stubble covered his chin, and dark circles underlined his eyes.
+A growth of beard covered his chin, and dark circles underlined his eyes.
 A too-small trench coat strained to span the breadth of his shoulders, but the dull gray material managed to cover most of the bright orange jumpsuit he wore.
 She didn’t know where he’d gotten the coat, but it had obviously managed to hide him from detection.
 Her gaze dropped to his feet.
 His boots were wet.
 He’d shoved the pant legs of the jumpsuit into them to try to hide more of the jail uniform, but they, too, were wet and muddy.

 She hadn’t really known him at all, had she?

-Tears burned in her eyes, but she fought to stay calm.
+She fought to stay calm.
 He was bigger, stronger, and faster than she was.
 The only area where she matched him was brainpower.
 She couldn’t allow herself to fall apart, couldn’t let her emotions cripple her.
 She might not be in control of the situation, but she could keep control of herself.

 She desperately needed to find a loophole.

-“Why are you here?” she asked.
+“Why are you in my home?” she asked.

 “To talk to you.
 Alone.
 Just the two of us.”

-It made him all the more dangerous.
+It made him even more dangerous.

 He tugged off the other boot and began to peel off wet socks.
 “You’re not going to bolt for the door when my back is turned.
 Know why?
 Because you’re going to be in that shower with me.
 I’m not letting your sweet tush out of my sight.”

 Frozen, Taryn watched as the trench coat hit the floor.
-He reached for the zipper of the jumpsuit and any thought she might have had fled her mind as it slid downward.
+He reached for the zipper of the jumpsuit, and any thought she might have had fled her mind as it slid downward.
 The bright orange material parted.
 With unwilling fascination, she watched as he shrugged it off his shoulders.

 His chest was enough to make her mouth water.
 Muscles and sinew wove their way under smooth skin.
-She remembered his strength when he’d grabbed her, and her knees went a little weak.
+She remembered his strength when he’d grabbed her, and her knees went a little wobbly.
 “Please, don’t do this,” she said softly.
 “If you leave now, I swear I won’t tell anybody you were here.”